aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/messaging-campaign.md

     1. Review the details on the screen, and then choose **Launch Campaign**.

-    1. A notification should appear on the iPhone device.
-You may want to try testing your app receiving notifications when it is in the foreground and when closed.
+    1. A notification should appear on your iPhone.
+You may want to try testing push notifications when your app is in the foreground as well as when it is closed.